Android Jetpack – How to Develop an Application Using Navigation Component?

 What is Android Jetpack?

 Android Jetpack is a set of components, tools, and guidance to make great Android apps.
-We can use it by adding Androidx namespace into our project which comprises of Android Jetpack Libraries.
+We can use it by adding an Android-X namespace to our project which comprises Android Jetpack Libraries.
 They are highly useful to develop apps with the latest features and make them more useful and attractive.

 Android Jetpack comes with five new components: